 Table of Contents

-1. Introduction: Urban Regeneration in China in the New Era 2.
-Institutional Innovation of Urban Regeneration from an Asian Perspective 3.
-Evolution of Urban Regeneration in Guangzhou, Shenzhen, and Shanghai 4.
-Policies and Regulations of Urban Regeneration in the Three Cities 5.
-Development of Institutional Systems of Urban Regeneration in the Three Cities 6.
+1. Introduction: Urban Regeneration in China in the Modern Era 2.
+The Institutional Innovation of Urban Regeneration from an Asian Perspective 3.
+The Evolution of Urban Regeneration in Guangzhou, Shenzhen, and Shanghai 4.
+Urban Regeneration Policies and Regulations in the Three Cities 5.
+Development of Urban Regeneration Institutional Systems in the Three Cities 6.
 Spatial Management and Control of Urban Regeneration in the Three Cities 7.
-Implementation Paths of Urban Regenerations in the Three Cities 8.
-Fulfillment and Experiences of Urban Regenerations of the Three Cities 9.
-Critical Elements and Future Development of Institutional Innovations of Urban Regeneration in China
+Urban Regeneration Implementation Paths in the Three Cities 8.
+Urban Regeneration Fulfillment and Experiences in the Three Cities 9.
+Critical Elements and Future Development of Institutional Innovations in Urban Regeneration in China

-Dong YANG is an urban planner at China Fortune Land Development Co., Ltd. His research interests are urban design, urban regeneration and cultural heritage conservation.
+Dong YANG is an urban planner at the Architectural Design and Research Institute of Tsinghua University, China.
+His research interests are urban design, urban regeneration, and cultural heritage conservation.